project-chip/connectedhomeip/docs/guides/fabric_synchronization_guide.md

 ![matter_fabric_synchronization](images/matter_fabric_synchronization.png)

-Fabric-Admin example app implements the Fabric Administrator role and communicate with the Fabric-Bridge-App on the other side, facilitating the Fabric Synchronization process.
+Fabric-Admin example app implements the Fabric Administrator role and communicates with the Fabric-Bridge-App on the other side, facilitating the Fabric Synchronization process.

 Fabric-Bridge-App example app implements the Aggregator device type with Fabric